franciscvass/exporter_gpu_cpu/README.md

 ## role dcgm-exporter

 - it installs Nvidia DCGM and DCGM Exporter on Oracle Linux and Ubuntu
-- it assume the Nvidia drivers ae installed on Oracle Linux.
+- it assume the Nvidia drivers are installed on Oracle Linux.
 For Ubuntu it installs Nvidia drivers
 - it uses Docker composer on Oracle Linux to manage the container that collects and exposes the metris
 - it uses Docker on Ubuntu to manage the container that collects and exposes the metris
-- the GPU metris are exposed on <Host IP>:9400/metrics
+- the GPU metris are exposed on Host_IP:9400/metrics

 ## role node-exporter

-- it uses Docker Composer to run a container that collects abd exposes metrics on <Host IP>:9100/metrics
+- it uses Docker Composer to run a container that collects abd exposes metrics on Host_IP:9100/metrics

 ## How to run it